GeoscienceAustralia/vaws/_sources/ch04_use_GUI.rst.txt

     Plot in the Water Ingress window

-The	Debris window shows 1) number of generated debris items, 2) number of impacted debris items, and 3) proportion of model breached by debris along the range of wind speed, as shown in :numref:`curves_debris_fig`.
+The	Debris window shows 1) number of generated debris items, 2) number of impacted debris items, and 3) proportion of models breached by debris along the range of wind speed, as shown in :numref:`curves_debris_fig`.

 .. _curves_debris_fig:
 .. figure:: _static/image/curves_debris.png